Apereo-Learning-Analytics-Initiative/LearningAnalyticsProcessor/src/main/resources/extracts/README.md

 3) GRADES (LMS Gradebook Data) - grades.csv
 -------------------------------------------
-The CMS Gradebook data is extracted from the LMS and it provides the information involving
+The gradebook data is extracted from the LMS and it provides the information about all graded items in the course.

 COLUMN                  | FORMAT            | DESCRIPTION
 ----------------------- |:-----------------:|------------------------------------------